Christmas tree: North America

-When Edward H. Johnson was vice president of the Edison Electric Light Company, a predecessor of General Electric, he created the first known electrically illuminated Christmas tree at his home in New York City in 1882.
+When Edward Hibberd Johnson was vice president of the Edison Electric Light Company, a predecessor of General Electric, he created the first known electrically illuminated Christmas tree at his home in New York City in 1882.
 Johnson became the "Father of Electric Christmas Tree Lights".

-Also in New York City, the installation of the Rockefeller Center Christmas Tree marks a significant regional start to the holiday season.
-The workers building a house in 1931, decided to put up a small 20 ft balsam fir near the construction site to revive the people's spirits during the Great Depression and the first official lighting ceremony took place in 1933.
-The tradition has continued every year since then.
-In 2025, the tree chosen was a 75 ft tall, 11 short ton Norway spruce from East Greenbush, New York.
-More than 50,000 multicolored energy-efficient LED lights will decorate the tree.

 The lyrics sung in the United States to the German tune O Tannenbaum begin "O Christmas tree...", giving rise to the mistaken idea that the German word Tannenbaum (fir tree) means "Christmas tree", the German word for which is instead Weihnachtsbaum.